 Based on these assumptions, the Retirement System's fiduciary net position was projected to be available to make projected future benefit payments for current members for all future years.
-As of June 30, 2021 and 2020 (measurement periods), projected benefit payments are discounted at the long-term expected return on assets of 7.40%, to the extent the fiduciary net position is available to make the payments and at the municipal bond rate of 2.16% and 2.21%, respectively, to the extent they are not available.
-The single equivalent rate used to determine the total pension liability as of June 30, 2021 and 2020 (measurement date) were 7.40%.
+As of June 30, 2022 and 2021 (measurement periods), projected benefit payments are discounted at the long-term expected return on assets of 7.20% and 7.40%, respectively, to the extent the fiduciary net position is available to make the payments and at the municipal bond rate of 3.54% and 2.16%. respectively, to the extent they are not available.
+The single equivalent rate used to determine the total pension liability as of June 30, 2022 and 2021 (measurement date) were 7.20% and 7.40%, respectively.

-The long-term expected rate of return on pension plan investments was 7.40%, as of June 30, 2021 and 2020 (measurement periods).
+The long-term expected rate of return on pension plan investments was 7.20%, as of June 30, 2022 and 2020 (measurement period) and 7.40% as of June 30, 2021 (measurement period).
 It was set by the Retirement Board after consideration of both expected future returns and historical returns experienced by the Retirement System.
 Expected future returns were determined by using a building-block method in which best-estimate ranges of expected future real rates of return were developed for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.